DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 He brushed off the hand of girl, who was trying to grasp him.
 He made a swoop aiming at the Behemoth amidst the white smoke.
-Adding left hand to a grip on the Drake Nail in his right hand, he raised it overhead.
+Adding his left hand on top of the right hand gripping the Drake Nail, he raised it overhead.

 _TL Note:_ Last sentence need improvement `右手に握る亜竜爪に左手を添えて、頭上へ振りあげる。`

-Just below there was a enormous mouth that could chew off human in single mouthful.
+Just below there was an enormous mouth that could chew off a human in single mouthful. _ED Note:_ Om nom!

 "Kaiii!?"

 Rinne screamed.
-Human, without wings, would only be bound by gravity to fall down.
+A human without wings, would only be bound by gravity to fall down.
 Using this momentum, Kai swung down his black bayonet.

-Behemoth's fang against imitation of Drake's nail.
+Behemoth's fang against the imitation of Drake's nail.
-As Rinne gasped, two <span title="刃">blades</span> passed by few centimeters.
+As Rinne gasped, two <span title="刃">blades</span> passed each other by a few centimeters.

 "Explode!" _TL Note:_ I'm still unsure which word to choose for `爆ぜろ`

-Then amids white smoke...
+Then amidst the white smoke...
-Explosion from drake bullet burned and smashed vital spot on the Behemoth's forehead.
+The explosion from Drake bullet burned and smashed the vital spot on the Behemoth's forehead.
 As soon as Kai confirmed it with his own eyes, he dropped down.

 _TL TODO:_ `……ぴちゃっ` Just tell me what is this sound...
+_ED Note:_ You know, the sound that your ketchup bottle makes when you try spreading it on your omelette... yummy!

-Soon enough the ground was dyed by red blood.
+Soon enough the ground was dyed red in blood.
-As Kai's sword reached it, the beast's fang too reached Kai's shoulder, tearing off a piece of it.
+Just as Kai's sword had reached it, the beast's fang had also reached Kai's shoulder, tearing off a piece of it.
+_ED Note:_ Who wants a piece of shoulder meat? ... with extra ketchup?

 "Ouch!"

-Looking at the crawling on his knees human, the beast, while staggering, raised it's forefoot preparing to trample over.
+Looking at the the human crawling on his knees, the beast, while staggering, raised it's forefoot preparing to trample over.
 But the cryptid didn't notice at that moment.
-While it was so focused on Kai, under the beast's foot were forming magic circle.
+While it was so focused on Kai, under the beast's foot were forming magic circles.

-"It is complete." _TL TODO:_ Not sure how to understand `誘導` in `誘導完了じゃな`
+"It is complete." _TL TODO:_ Not sure how to understand `誘導` in `誘導完了じゃな` _ED Note:_ Check if "Induction complete." makes any sense?

-Elven shrine maiden placed both of her hands onto trunk of a large tree.
+The elven shrine maiden placed both of her hands onto the trunk of a large tree.
-There was a small magic circle, which could be used to activate teleportation trap.
+There was a small magic circle, which could be used to activate a teleportation trap.

-"Where thou think it is?
+"Where does thou think it is?
-This is a foreign gods domain"
+This is the foreign gods' domain."

-This was elven trap, which entrapped emperor Dante before.
+This was the elven trap which had entrapped emperor Dante before.
-Magic circle, under the Behemoth's feet, slowly started to emerge.
+The magic circle under the Behemoth's feet, slowly started to emerge.

 "I shall send you to the garden of crimson lotus.
-There feel free to rage around to your heart's content."
+Feel free to rage around to your heart's content over there."

 Light erupted.
-And the enormous Behemoth disappeared in front of Kai without even a shriek.
+And the enormous Behemoth disappeared in front of Kai's eyes without even a shriek.

 It was teleported towards the valley where purgatory flowers blossom...

 <br>

-"I gave it invitation to garden, burning as hot as magma.
+"I gave it an invitation to the garden burning as hot as magma.
-Though no idea whether it will be able to escape somehow or just get burn alive."
+Though no idea whether it will be able to escape somehow or just get burned alive."

 "...Guess one problem is solved."